Numbeo

+Methodology

 Numbeo's crowd-sourced data can be inserted or altered by anyone accessing the website, and is not peer-reviewed.
 Data is also manually gathered by the operator, from sources such as company and governmental websites, which is done in half-year intervals; it is then combined with user-generated data by giving it extra weight in the final score calculation, according to the company.
 As of 2017, it was the largest database of user generated data about cities in the world.
 As of 2020, this possibly applied to (user generated) data on housing prices as well.

+Indexes

 The quality of life index is a combination of eight sub-indexes: purchasing power, safety, healthcare, cost of living, property price to income ratio, traffic commute time, pollution, and climate.

 The website's "Crime Index", intended to serve as an overall crime level estimate, is compiled from answers to user surveys, which have been processed by a Java-programmed backend to produce country- or city-level ratings on a 100-point scale, with higher values indicating worse crime.
 There is also a "Safety Index", with higher scores indicating a safer city.

-Numbeo's data points on crime have been criticized by academics and by the media as unreliable and, at times, misleading.
+These indexes feed into the site's composite Quality of Life Index.
+Country and city tables are published separately, with past editions archived online.